core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 3. Rebuild EDHOC message_3, as a CBOR sequence composed of two CBOR byte strings in the following order.

-   * The first CBOR byte string is the 'kid' of the Client indicated in the OSCORE option of the EDHOC + OSCORE request, encoded as a bstr_identifier (see Section 5.1 of {{I-D.ietf-lake-edhoc}}).
+   * The first CBOR byte string is the 'kid' of the Client indicated in the OSCORE option of the EDHOC + OSCORE request (i.e., the OSCORE Sender ID of the Client), encoded as per {{oscore-to-edhoc-id}}.

    * The second CBOR byte string is the CIPHERTEXT_3 retrieved at step 2.